-- Use a timer to manage your pump's run-time. - Reduce your pump's energy use by running it at the lowest recommended speed that still maintains correct pool hygiene. - Check the plumbing.
-The most efficient pool plumbing usually has larger diameter pipes with as few bends as possible. - Regularly clean your skimmer basket, pool pump basket and pool filter and keep your intake grates clear of debris. - Consider running your pump during an Off-Peak tariff period when electricity is cheaper.

-Purchase a minimum 5-star energy efficient pool pump from the list of pool pumps participating in the government's voluntary labelling program.
-Although it may feel like you're splashing out, buying a highefficiency pump will save you energy and money over the long term in running costs.
+- Reduce daily pumping time.
+Read the manufacturer's instructions or consult an industry professional to assess the number of hours your pump should run. - Use a timer to manage your pump's run-time. - Reduce your pump's energy use by running it at the lowest recommended speed that still maintains correct pool hygiene. - Check the plumbing.
+The most efficient pool plumbing usually has larger diameter pipes with as few bends as possible. - Regularly clean your skimmer basket, pool pump basket and pool filter and keep your intake grates clear of debris. - Consider running your pump during an Off-Peak tariff period when electricity is cheaper. - Purchase a minimum 5-star energy efficient pool pump from the list of pool pumps participating in the government's voluntary labelling program.
+Although it may feel like you're splashing out, buying a high-efficiency pump will save you energy and money over the long term in running costs.
 The more stars the better.